Bug-Spray/atom-markdown-auto-preview/README.md

 ## Features

-* When switching to a Markdown file, makes the first corresponding preview active (visible)
+* When switching to a Markdown file, makes the corresponding preview active (visible)
   * If it has already been opened
   * Is in a different pane/group to the source file

+* When opening a Markdown file, opens the preview pane (optional)
-* When closing a Markdown file, closes any corresponding previews
+* When closing a Markdown file, closes the corresponding preview (optional)

 ## Fiddly bits